MiroslavskyCoder/ZwheUI/src/components/DataTable/DataTable.md

 *   `enableFiltering` (boolean, optional, default: true): Toggles the visibility and functionality of the global search filter.
 *   `enableSorting` (boolean, optional, default: true): Toggles the ability to sort columns by clicking their headers.
 *   `enableSelection` (boolean, optional, default: true): Toggles the row selection functionality (checkboxes).
-*   `actions` (function, optional): A render function that receives an array of the selected items and should return a React node (e.g., buttons for bulk actions).
-This UI appears when one or more rows are selected.
+*   `actions` (function, optional): A render function that receives an array of the selected items and a `clearSelection` callback function.
+It should return a React node (e.g., buttons for bulk actions).
+The UI appears when one or more rows are selected.
+The callback can be used to deselect all items after an action is performed.
 *   `className` (string, optional): A custom class name for the root `Card` element.

 ## Column Definition (`ColumnDef`)